Interview Query

 See the video solution here:

-Remember that you are seeking to maximize profitability, not just revenue - so being in touch with the costs of different strategies, and being able to work with sales, market, and product teams, ensures you’ll be able to look at the problem holistically and offer the best solution possible.
+Remember that you seek to maximize profitability, not just revenue - so being in touch with the costs of different strategies and working with sales, market, and product teams ensures you’ll be able to look at the problem holistically and offer the best solution possible.

-You should also take into account that budgeting is a proxy for your level of responsibility in previous jobs.
-So if you can showcase experience with budgeting in previous jobs & teams, this question is a good time to mention it.
+You should also consider that budgeting is a proxy for your level of responsibility in previous jobs.
+So, if you can showcase experience with budgeting in previous jobs & teams, this question is a good time to mention it.

 11. How would you determine if increasing the price of a subscription is a good business decision?